bermarte/js-quiz/planning/backlog.md

   - _Once the user chooses an answer, he/she willl be able to see the correct answer and repeat the quiz knowing which answer is right._

 - [x] A user has access to resources for further study on each question
-  - _Some useful links are added to related questions._
+  - _Some useful links related to the specific questions are added._

-- [x] A user can see their score update in real-time as they select answers
+- [x] A user can see the score update in real-time as they select answers
   - _The user can see in real time how many right answers he/she gets._
 ---
 ## Could-Haves